jml250525/jml250525/content/authors/admin/_index.md

 title: Lei Hua
 email: ""
 ---
-I am a PhD Candidate in Supply Chain and Operations at Carlson School of Management, University of Minnesota.
+I am a PhD Candidate in Management Science at College of Business, University of Texas at Arlington.
 I am interested in adopting a behavioral angle to understand and improve supply chain and operations management decisions.
 My dissertation blends analytical and experimental methods to investigate decision-making problems in supply chain risk management and strategic sourcing.
 Specifically, I focus on how supplier-induced risks influence sourcing decisions and how geopolitical risks influence vaccine manufacturers’ capacity investment decisions.
 In my other research, I address how consumer and employee behavior can impact operations management decisions.

 I have taught one introductory undergraduate course on supply chain and operations management and have extensive teaching assistance experience in various supply chain and operations management courses.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.